What Are Fee Schedules & Reimbursement Rates?

 If this is the case, then you can ask specifically what the contract rates are for your top billing codes.
 There may be an option to look up the codes within the health insurance company’s online portal for in-network providers, or you can request the fee schedule/contract rates for specific codes from your Network Coordinator.

 If you sign the contract without seeing the fee schedule, then you are essentially agreeing to a contract rate determined by the insurance payer.
 You’ll lose the opportunity to negotiate your reimbursement rates.
 Although it may be quicker (and easier) to sign the contract fees unseen, your services as a nutrition professional are valuable – and your reimbursement amounts should reflect this.
 Some insurance payers may be open to negotiating your contract rates, while others may state that fees are non-negotiable.
+If you’re having trouble staying organized in your practice, look to Healthie to streamline implementation and billing.
+Simply click here to get started with a free plan today.

 Which Insurance Billing Codes Should I Look for on the Fee Schedule?